Digital History

 A photograph of the Magna Carta (2015)

 What can you determine from this photo?
 What can’t you determine?
-Here is a link to the original.
+Here is a link to another original at UK’s National Archives site.
 Does that help much?
-Fortunately, the library provides a magnifier on its page: 1215 Magna Carta.
 Can you recognize the characters?
 Can you identify and understand the words?

 Further, in pure scans, you cannot simply copy and paste the characters into Google Translate, because the characters have not yet been recognized or transcribed into computer characters.
 You could manually transcribe the document, or create an artificial intelligence application to recognize characters in an old scribe style.